alexdelorenzo/cast_control/README.md

   --help  Show this message and exit.

 Commands:
-  connect     Connect the background service to the device. disconnect  Disconnect the background service from the device. reconnect   Reconnect the background service to the device. log         Show the service log.
+  connect     Connect the background service to a device. disconnect  Disconnect the background service from the device. reconnect   Reconnect the background service to the device. log         Show the service log.